Are You New to the Sport of ATVing?

 Without a doubt, ATVing in Ontario is a confusing recreation.
 Ontario’s Highway Traffic Act leaves it up to the municipalities to establish where and when an ATV can be operated.
 In other words, each Township must pass a by-law before ATVs are allowed to use the roads.
 Melancthon Township, near Shelburne, has allowed ATVs access to the roads.
 As well, the Township of Chatsworth, Municipality of Grey Highlands, Township of Southgate and the Municipality of West Grey have ATV by-laws allowing some form of road access.
 However, to be absolutely sure, off-trail riders should check the by-laws of the area in which they are going to ride.
 With the internet these days, this research is fairly easily done.
 (See Other Links.)

 Dufferin Grey ATV Club’s (DGATV) mandate is to bring safe recreational family-oriented ATV riding to the counties of Dufferin and Grey with a view to benefiting both riders and our local communities.
 DGATV promotes environmental awareness, protecting the natural resources that we all want to enjoy, and promotes tourism, providing our riders with places of interest to visit and our communities with the economic benefits that result.
 Our club is responsible for organizing social riding events, lobbying for ATV access within local municipalities, building and maintaining trails, and educating riders about safety, environmental consideration and trail etiquette.
+Benefits of becoming a club member.

 A few things to remember: